jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 plt.show()

 ```

-The following is the code to perform forward feed and backpropagation for ReLU function.
+### Feed forward and backpropagation for sigmoid and ReLU

+The derivative for ReLU function:

 $$
 f(x)=\text{max}(0,x)